geek-cookbook/geek-cookbook/docs/kubernetes/ssl-certificates/wildcard-certificate.md

 ### Staging Certificate

 Finally, we create our certificates!
 Here's an example certificate resource which uses the letsencrypt-staging issuer (*to avoid being rate-limited while learning!*).
-I save this in my flux repo:
+I save this in my flux repo as `/letsencrypt-wildcard-cert/certificate-wildcard-cert-letsencrypt-staging.yaml`

 ```yaml title="/letsencrypt-wildcard-cert/certificate-wildcard-cert-letsencrypt-staging.yaml"
 apiVersion: cert-manager.io/v1